Have the latest City news delivered to your inbox. e-Subscribe for project updates.

-Construction began in late-April with removal of the former White Buffalo Lodge, road closure after the Victoria Day long weekend and completion is schedule in November.
+Construction began in May with removal of the former White Buffalo Lodge, road closure after the Victoria Day long weekend and completion is schedule by the end of November.

 The Mission Creek Bridge replacement is required during the summer to minimize aquatic impacts.
 Road improvements will be coordinated with the installation of a new sanitary trunk underneath the roadway.